Ishmaeel/NitpickerModpack/README.md

 ![TotalWeights](fomod/images/banners-01-10.png)

 ## UnloadAll
 Changes "unload all" key to only work when inventory is open.
-Also allows unloading all NPC weapons while looting.
+Also allows unloading all weapons while looting.

 ![UnloadAll](fomod/images/banners-01-11.png)